roioteromorales/java_algorithms/README.md

 ## Cryptography

 **Caesar.java** is an implementation of [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 It can encrypt/decrypt a string by passing it to the *crypt method* with a key (negative key for decryption).
-You can test by running *CryptoTest.java*.
+Each character of the plaintext is shifted by the key.

 ## Graphs